aditya-prayaga/FinSight/README.md

 - For Modelling we plan to use local folder and Mlflow's registry for storing model & would like to extend to Google cloud storage utilization.
 ![x](./images/model-dataset.png)
 ### Pipeline Optimization
+Discusses methods used to optimize the pipeline, such as improving execution times, reducing resource consumption, and ensuring reliability.
+Techniques might include parallel processing, effective error handling, and smart caching strategies.

 To ensure the efficiency and reliability of the pipeline, several optimization strategies can be applied:

 1) Parallel Task Execution: Where possible, tasks should be executed in parallel to reduce the overall runtime of the pipeline.
 Airflow supports parallel task execution by defining independent tasks and setting appropriate dependencies.